fred-drake/infrastructure/README.md

 * `docker_update` will update every non-critical container with the latest from the remote repository.
 * `docker_critical_update` will update containers critical to keeping our network running smoothly.

-## Kubernetes
-The cluster is ran through the [k8s-at-home](https://github.com/k8s-at-home/template-cluster-k3s) template structure which, generally speaking, operates in the following way:

-* Rather than deploy on-demand through ansible, Flux watches the git repository and applies changes as they are pushed.
-This makes the git repository the de facto source of truth.
-* Kubernetes secrets are stored using SOPS through a GPG key instead of the ansible vault

-There are a number of `k8s_*` roles still defined.
-Those are no longer used and in the process of conversion to the k8s-at-home pattern.

-## Segregation of Functions

-My infrastructure's functions are in two categories: critical and non-critical.
-Critical functions are those that would cripple normal use of our network and internet without manual intervention, such as DHCP, DNS or VPN.
-If I can't watch a movie on Plex, or my home automation sensors aren't recording data to Influx, it is not a huge deal.
-However, if my wife can't use the internet and is due to give a work presentation there will be hell to pay, and I'm simply too young to die.
-With that in mind, I segregate these critical functions to their own physical servers and think of them as "life-support" in both the metaphorical and (potentially) literal sense.
-These servers are in their own defined host group in the ansible inventory, so you could use the parameter `--limit '!critical'` to ensure that all playbooks are skipping machines that you really don't want to be touched on a routine basis.

-## Notes
-* My internal DNS host list and DHCP static reservations are built dynamically using data from my internal Netbox instance, which is my source of truth for all information around my home network (IP address assignments, switch ports, VLANs, etc).
+### Netbox Integration

+I utilize the Netbox application as my documented source of truth for all of my connected devices.
+In particular, I use it to generate the configurations for DHCP and DNS services.
+Each time `dhcp_update.yml` or `dns_update.yml` are called, it will pull a data structure of relevant information from Netbox, then apply it to a template that recreates the configuration for their respective services.

+Some additional notes on this:

 * Netbox does not support host aliases, so I created tags (e.g. `dnsalias:www`, `dnsalias:plex`) and associated those tags with the IP address stored in Netbox.
 * To build the DHCP static reservations, the following are required for each IP address configured in Netbox:
   * The IP address has a status of `Reserved`.
 All IPs without this status are skipped.
   * The IP address has a DNS hostname defined.
 If a qualifying IP address entry doesn't have this, the entire task will fail.
   * The IP address has a device and interface associated, and that interface has a MAC address defined.
 If the MAC is not defined or the IP address entry has no device and interface associated, the entire task will fail.

+### Backups

+Backups in its current form are experimental.
+I originally used Velero but that was more than I needed because all I really need to save is the persistent storage data.
+I have no need to back up the declarative Kubernetes information because that can be automatically regenerated.
+Additionally, I have some services that are best to be backed up differently.
+For instance, Netbox's data is all stored in Postgres, and I'd be better off saving a Postgres dump than to back up the data volume.
+Services that use SQLite can also be very finnicky if you back up their data through the volume.
+And when it comes to backups, I need 100% confidence, so I'd rather run something that is not as smooth but will give me exactly what I want.

+At the moment I'm using the `backup.yml` and `restore.yml` playbooks inside the `ansible/playbooks/kubernetes` folder.
+The backups runs as a CronJob, and I can restore either holistically or per-namespace through tags.

 ## VLANs

 My network is separated into the following VLANs:

 * **1 - Administrative**: Critical servers, switches and other backbone-level equipment